captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## CREON:
-Then go down to love the dead below.
-You are a woman.
+Then go down and love the dead below.
+You are a girl.

 ---

 I am a man…that says it all.
----

-## DEMOPHILUS:
-Ismene.

----

-She weeps.
-For she loves her sister.

----

-Her cheeks are torn with nails of grief.
 ---

 ## CREON: